ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ### 2.5 List of Machines - Create/Read/Update/Delete

-#### A. Create a Machine in Masterdata DB
+#### A. Create a Machine in Masterdata Database

-On receiving a request to add Machine with the input parameters (machine_id, name, mac_address, serial_num, ip_address, validity_end_dtimes, mspec_id, lang_code and is_active), the system Stores the Machine Details in the DB
+On receiving a request to add Machine with the input parameters (machine_id, name, mac_address, serial_num, ip_address, validity_end_dtimes, mspec_id, lang_code and is_active), the system Stores the Machine Details in the Database

 1. While creating the machine IDs the system validates if all required input parameters have been received as listed below for each specific request
    * machine_id - character (36) - mandatory